yutakaos/rUIC/README.md

 - `tau` : Time-lag for attractor reconstruction (NOT time-lag of causal influence)
 - `tp` : Time prediction horizon (interpreted as time-lag of causal influence)
 - `nn` : The number of nearest neighbors
-- `Enull` : Embedding dimension of null model
+- `E_R` : Embedding dimension of reference model
+- `nn_R` : The number of nearest neighbors of reference model
 - `n_lib` : The number of time indices used for attractor reconstruction
 - `n_pred` : The number of time indices used for model predictions
 - `rmse` : Root mean squared error (RMSE)
 - `te` : Transfer entropy
-- `pval` : Bootstrap p-value to test alternative hypothesis te > 0
+- `pval` : The p-value to test alternative hypothesis te > 0